CmdrStardust/Alite/ReadMe.txt

 without the need to download any additional libraries.
 However, there are a couple of things you need to know:

-In the class "de.phbouillon.android.games.alite.AliteStartManager", you find the constant HAS_EXTENSION_APK, which is set to true.
-This means that all assets of Alite are stored in an "obb" file, which needs to be installed in the directory "<phone>/Android/obb/de.phbouillon.android.games.alite/main.2180.de.phbouillon.android.games.alite.obb".
+In the class "de.phbouillon.android.games.alite.AliteConfig", you find the constant HAS_EXTENSION_APK, which is set to true.
+This means that all assets of Alite are stored in an "obb" file, which needs to be installed in the directory "<phone>/Android/obb/de.phbouillon.android.games.alite/main.2192.de.phbouillon.android.games.alite.obb".

 Now you have two options: